-Please take extra caution if you are pregnant, sick, elderly or are giving it to a young child.
+- Please take extra caution if you are pregnant, sick, elderly or are giving the food to a young child.

-Meat is fine to eat after the use by date, but only if it was frozen before the date.
+Meat is fine to eat after its use by date, but only if it was frozen before the date.
 Defrost and cook it within 24 hours.

-Tinned food can last for years – that’s why it is great to have a stash in case of an emergency.
+No – but it can last for many, many years, which is why it is good to have a stash in case of an emergency.
+(This tinned food lasted 60 years!)
 However, it needs to be stored in a cool, dry place.
 If a tin has a small dent, but otherwise there appears to be nothing wrong with it, the food should be safe to eat.
 But if a can has a deep dent – one that you can lay your finger into – it should be discarded.
 Deep dents often have sharp points and these could have allowed bacteria into the can.
 If you do not use all of the food from a can at once, transfer it to another container then store it in the fridge.
 It is not safe to store food in cans once they have been opened.